Recipe by: Susan Voisin

 bread crumbs (optional)

-In a covered, microwave-safe dish, cook the yellow squash and onion in the water until its just tender, about 7 minutes.
+In a covered, microwave-safe dish, cook the yellow squash and onion in the water until it’s just tender, about 7 minutes.
 You can perform this step in a steamer, if you wish.

-Preheat the over to 350.
+Preheat the oven to 350.
 While the squash is cooking, open the can of corn and drain the liquid into a blender.
 Add 1/2 cup of the corn and the corn starch to the blender, and puree until smooth.

 When the squash is tender, add the blended corn mixture, the remaining corn, the oregano, black pepper, and salt to taste, and stir to combine.
 Sprinkle the top with bread crumbs, if desired.
 Bake, uncovered, in the oven until top is brown and casserole is bubbly, about 20-25 minutes.